neontapir/neontapir.github.io/_posts/2016/2016-07-25-bullet-journaling.md

 and on my phone.
 And yet I was ignoring them all.
 Even with excellent products like [Todoist](https://en.todoist.com) and Google Calendar, I found that my digital tracking system would consistently fall out of date.

+{% include pullquote.html image="eureka-springs.jpeg"
+text="In Eureka Springs, the Internet is not a given." %}

 At first, I thought it was a matter of discipline.
 But I quickly discovered that it wasn't a lack of willpower.
 Despite my commitment to check off items each